 - ILS Core Value Houses have a separate housing application process.
 Applications will be posted here in January 2017 and are due on March 15, 2017.

 - Swedish House

-This application process applies only to students who choose to live with international students who are new to the campus for fall semester 2016.
+This application process applies only to students who choose to live with international students who are new to the campus for fall semester 2017.
 These students are not incoming first-year students but rather international exchange students.
 Roommates choosing to live with returning international students follow regular room draw procedure.
-Applications were due on March 31, 2016 and are no longer available.
+Applications will be posted here in January 2017 and are due on March 31, 2017.

 Students selected as International Student Roommates will receive special room draw slips.
 International Student Roommates will draw for their rooms during regular room draw.
 International Student Roommate's drawing for a double room will be treated as a complete pair.

 A student interested in rooming with an incoming transfer student must complete the Transfer Roommate Application.